 Biomonitoring of the Patea River and Kahouri Stream was undertaken this monitoring period.
-The Patea River was monitored on two occasions, 18 December 2016 and 22 March 2017, while the Kahouri Stream was monitored on one occasion, 2 March 2017.
-Please note that only a short synopsis of the surveys in provided below.
-The full reports are appended to this report in appendix IV.
+The Patea River was monitored on two occasions, 30 October 2017 and 3 April 2018, while the Kahouri Stream was monitored on one occasion, April 2018.
+A summary of the surveys are provided below, the full reports are appended to this report in appendix IV.

-Biomonitoring forms a component of the consents compliance monitoring programme implemented by the Taranaki Regional Council following the construction of the Taranaki Combined Cycle [TCC1] power station in 1998, and the addition of Stratford Peaker Plant [SP1] in 2011.
-This particular biological monitoring survey (the first of two biannual surveys for the 2016-2017 monitoring period) related primarily to consent 5848 which permits the discharge of cooling water into the Patea River approximately 1 km upstream of the river's confluence with the Kahouri Stream, east of Stratford.
+Biomonitoring forms a component of the consents compliance monitoring programme implemented by the Council following the construction of the Taranaki Combined Cycle [TCC1] power station in 1998, and the addition of Stratford Peaker Plant [SP1] in 2011.
+This particular biological monitoring survey (the first of two biannual surveys for the 2017-2018 monitoring period) related primarily to consent 5848 which permits the discharge of cooling water into the Patea River approximately 1 km upstream of the river's confluence with the Kahouri Stream, east of Stratford.

 Five sites in total were surveyed in the Patea River, two in the immediate vicinity of the outfall, as required by Special Condition 7 of the consent (relating to the 'mixing zone'), and one (for reference purposes), at the Council's State of the Environment (SEM) long-term trend detection site at Skinner Road, approximately 1.9 km downstream of the discharge.
-Consents granted in 2001 (5847 and 5850) for the future expansion of the power station [TCC2] required the establishment and monitoring of two additional sites in the midreaches of the Patea River, between the site of the proposed additional water abstraction (Skinner Road) and the confluence with the Mangaehu River.
+Consents granted in 2001 (5847 and 5850) for the future expansion of the power station [TCC2] required the establishment and monitoring of two additional sites in the mid-reaches of the Patea River, between the site of the proposed additional water abstraction (Skinner Road) and the confluence with the Mangaehu River.
 These sites at Hungers Road (9 km downstream of Skinner Road) and a further 13 km downstream (adjacent to Raupuha Road, below the Makuri Stream confluence) which initially were sampled as a component of the environmental effects assessment for the power station expansion (Stark and Young, 2001 and CF251), continue to provide baseline information in anticipation of this expansion.